 The Bank is exposed to daily calls on its available cash resources from overnight deposits, current accounts, maturing deposits, and calls on cash settled contingencies.
 The Bank does not maintain cash resources to meet all these needs as experience shows that a minimum level of reinvestment of maturing funds can be predicted with a high level of certainty.
 The Central Bank of Kenya requires that the Bank maintain a cash reserve ratio computed as 4.25% of customer deposits of the preceding month.
 In addition, the Board and Assets and liabilities Committee (ALCO) closely monitors the limits on the minimum proportion of maturing funds available to meet such calls and on the minimum level of inter-bank and other borrowing facilities that should be in place to cover withdrawals at unexpected levels of demand.
 The Treasury department monitors liquidity ratios on a daily basis.
-The table below details the reported ratios of net liquidity assets to deposits from customer during the year:
+The table below details the reported ratios of net liquid assets to deposits from customers during the year:

-2020 2019
+2021 2020

 % %

-At close of the year 37.9% 34.4%
+At close of the year 28.9% 37.9%

-Average for the period 37.6% 32.33%
+Average for the period 34.3% 37.6%

-Maximum for the period 40.1% 34.90%
+Maximum for the period 39.0% 40.1%

-Minimum for the period 34.0% 28.40%
+Minimum for the period 28.0% 34.0%